zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 1.md

 For example:

-If you choose Range of values, you need tofill in all the required information below:
+If you choose **Range of values**, you need tofill in all the required information below:

 ![](./Image_EcommerceManagementM1/image221.png)